QuikClot: Zeolite

 QuikClot was originally available as a zeolite granulate to be poured directly on a wound to stem bleeding.
 The zeolite had an exothermic (heat-releasing) reaction with blood during the clotting process, which could cause second-degree burns.
 Because of this, the product was not available for retail and was only used in emergency scenarios, such as in combat.

 Kaolin

 By 2008, QuikClot devices were made of gauze impregnated with kaolin instead of using zeolite.
 The kaolin device performed equivalently to previously developed hemostatic bandages.
 Kaolin doesn't trigger skin allergies due to its inert (nonreactive) characteristics.
+Galen Stucky's lab provided supporting research of improved behavior.

 The kaolin in QuikClot absorbs the water molecules in blood, leaving behind the relatively bigger platelets and clotting factor molecules.
 The higher concentration of these remaining cells and molecules cause them to naturally clot faster.
 Kaolin activates factor XII, a protein factor which assists in the initiation of the coagulation cascade, a protein chain reaction which promotes blood clotting as a result of trauma.